-Stardew Valley co-op is easier than ever in 2021 now that the farming simulation has online and split-screen multiplayer.
-You can mix and match how you and your friends collaborate on your farm with new options for splitting resources and controlling how your game operates while multiple farmers are present.
+Stardew Valley co-op is easier than ever now that the farming simulation has online and split-screen multiplayer.
+You can mix and match how you and your friends collaborate on your farm with options for splitting resources and controlling how your game operates while multiple farmers are present.

-Multiplayer relies on the Cabin farm building that you can buy from Robin.
+Co-op farming relies on the Cabin farm building that you can buy from Robin.
 You must have cabins on your farm for each friend (up to 3).
-Luckily, each cabin is cheap to build in an existing singleplayer save, or you can begin a new multiplayer farm with cabins already pre-built.
+Luckily, each cabin is cheap to build in an existing singleplayer save.
+You can begin a new multiplayer farm with cabins already pre-built.

 Saves are stored on the host player’s machine, meaning others can't keep playing after the host leaves the game.
 We'll start off with the quickest and easiest way to play Stardew Valley multiplayer with your friends and also share some tips on how to be most effective as a farming team.

-Stardew Valley multiplayer: How to start a multiplayer farm
+Stardew Valley co-op: How to start a multiplayer farm

 The quickest and easiest way to start a multiplayer farm is from scratch.
 In the "co-op" section of the main menu you can either join a friend's farm or choose to begin your own.